tmpstpdwn/SimpleMathREPL/README.md

     ```

 5. **Exit**:
-   To exit the program, use Ctrl+D or Ctrl+Z (depending on your operating system).
+   To exit the program, use Ctrl+D.

 ## LICENSE